Fernando Boldrin: Astra Giurgiu

 During the 2015 summer transfer window, Boldrin signed a contract with FC Astra Giurgiu, rejoining his former Concordia coach Marius Șumudică.
 On 26 July, he scored his first goal in a 2–1 victory against fellow Liga I team Universitatea Craiova.
 The following week Boldrin netted a goal in the UEFA Europa League third qualifying round's first leg against West Ham United, helping his team obtain a 2–2 away draw at Boleyn Ground.
 Astra eventually qualified further, and he scored again against AZ Alkmaar in the first leg of the play-off round.

 Boldrin, who ended the campaign with 42 matches and seven goals all competitions comprised, helped Astra achieve its first league championship title in their history.
 He was also a starter in the 2016 Romanian Supercup 1–0 win over CFR Cluj.

 FCSB

 On 12 August 2016, FC Steaua București announced the transfer of Boldrin for an undisclosed fee, with the player penning a four-year contract with the club.

 Kayerispor

 Fernando joined Kayserispor in 2017.
 He played 23 matches in his debut season in the Turkish Süper Lig, with Kayserispor avoiding relegation.

 Çaykur Rizespor

 After one season with Kayserispor, Boldrin joined Çaykur Rizespor, also in the Turkish Super Lig, on a season-long loan deal.

 On 7 August 2019, he joined Çaykur Rizespor on a permanent three-year deal.

 Style of play

-Regarded as a good free kick taker with great technical ability, Boldrin operates primarily as a central midfielder and is capable of aiding his team both in attack and defence.
+Regarded as a good free kick taker with great technical ability, Boldrin operates primarily as a central midfielder, and he is capable of aiding his team both in attack and defence.